 \section{Abstract}

 Multi-regional clinical trial (MRCT) has been common practice for drug development and global registration.
-The FDA guidance ``Demonstrating Substantial Evidence of Effectiveness for Human Drug and Biological Products Guidance for Industry" \citep{FDASEE} requires that substantial evidence of effectiveness of a drug/biologic product to be demonstrated for market approval.
+The FDA guidance ‘Demonstrating Substantial Evidence of Effectiveness for Human Drug and Biological Products Guidance for Industry’ \citep{FDASEE} requires that substantial evidence of effectiveness of a drug/biologic product to be demonstrated for market approval.
 In the situations where two pivotal MRCTs are needed to establish effectiveness of a specific indication for a drug or biological product, a systematic approach of consistency evaluation for regional effect is crucial.
-In this paper, we first present some existing regional consistency evaluations in a unified way that facilitates regional sample size calculation under the simple fixed effect model.
+In this paper, we first present some existing regional consistency evaluations in a unified way that facilitates regional sample size calculation under the simple fixed effects model.
 Second, we extend the two commonly used consistency assessment criteria of \citet{japan_criteria} in the context of two MRCTs and provide their evaluation and regional sample size calculation.
 Numerical studies demonstrate the proposed regional sample size attains the desired probability of showing regional consistency.
-A hypothetical example is provided for illustration of application.
+A hypothetical example is presented to illustrate the application.
 We provide an R package for implementation.

 {\bf Keywords: } consistency assessment, MRCT, sample size calculation